 - Never separate an individual from the Service Animal.

-- Contact Disability Resources or Human Resources (See Contacts) if you have any concerns about a Service Animal's behavior or health and safety issues.
+- Contact the Center for Accessible Resources or Human Resources (See Contacts) if you have any concerns about a Service Animal's behavior or health and safety issues.

 Service Animal Restrictions